igalloway/airy_docs/docs/cerebri/about.md

 | ZBUS    | yes         | yes     | small          | no                        | 1409 |
 | ZROS    | yes         | yes     | new library    | yes                       | 748  |

 While Cerebri was initially built around ZBUS, it was found too limiting due to the available topic listener and subscriber implementations.
-Instead of providing callback functions where the topic data structure is in context, ZROS signals the subscribers that a new message is availabe.
+Instead of providing callback functions where the topic data structure is in context, ZROS signals the subscribers that a new message is available.
 It is then up to the subscriber to process the data.
 This is similar to a ZBUS subscriber, but it uses signals instead of message queues.
 In ZROS, it is imperative that the latest sensor data is available to each node, but skipping packets between nodes is acceptable.
 All messages describing the state of the vehicle are stateful, so dropping one message is not critical.
 This is also the goal for all input to the system.
 It should be assuemd that packets will be lost, and the requests of the user should be a state that is continually sent at a periodic rate.

 Cerebri is constructed using a set of reusable nodes.
 These nodes communicate using topics.
 ZROS is thread-safe and leverages a read semaphore and a write mutex lock on each topic.
 This allows multiple subscribers to read the data simultaneously.